Climate change in Brazil: Temperature and weather changes

-According to José Marengo, of the National Institute for Space Research, recent studies show that, with the exception of stretches of the coast of Chile, where there has been a slight cooling in recent decades, in all other areas of South America, forecasts indicate an increase in temperature.
+According to José Marengo, of the National Institute for Space Research, recent studies show that, with the exception of stretches of the coast of Chile where there has been a slight cooling in recent decades, in all other areas of South America forecasts indicate an increase in temperature.

 The Amazon has a prominent role in regulating the climate throughout Brazil and other regions in South America.
 Its forest is a major carbon sink and is essential for the formation of the rains that irrigate much of the country.
 According to Marengo et al., 30% to 50% of the rainfall in the Amazon Basin originates in the forest itself through evaporation.
-"In addition, the humidity originated in the Amazon Basin is carried by the winds to other parts of the continent and is considered important in the formation of precipitation in regions distant from the Amazon itself".
+"In addition, the humidity originated in the Amazon Basin is carried by the winds to other parts of the continent and is considered important in the formation of precipitation in regions distant from the Amazon itself."
 Naturally, if the forest disappears, the rains will disappear.
-A vicious circle is created in which if deforestation exceeds a certain critical level, estimated at 40% of losses, the forest will be unable to generate enough rain to maintain itself: the less forest, the less precipitation, and the less precipitation, the less forest.
+A vicious circle is created in which if deforestation exceeds a certain critical level, estimated at losses of 40%, the forest will be unable to generate enough rain to maintain itself: the less forest, the less precipitation, and the less precipitation, the less forest.
 About 19% of the Amazon forest has already been lost, and recent studies indicate that it is close to passing the critical point, beyond which its degradation will become irreversible.
 In addition to the problems in the Amazon, all other national biomes – the Cerrado, the Semi-Arid, the Pantanal, the Atlantic Forest and the Pampa – also suffer important effects, most of them with an increasing tendency, contributing to amplify the cascading effects.

 Another important part of the Brazilian rains comes from the circulation of ocean moisture.
 Global warming also has an impact on ocean currents that influence the Brazilian climate, and the winds that carry the humidity that reaches Brazil are having their patterns modified, with the effect of reducing the level of atmospheric humidity and disturbing the formation of clouds, reducing precipitation.
 Reducing rainfall, in turn, can dry underground aquifers.
 These combined factors mean, in total, a generalized reduction in the availability of water and drier environments in most of the nation.
 In some regions, however, due to different mechanisms, rainfall is expected to increase, also bringing adverse effects.
 According to the PBMC, "the change with the greatest impact will be a change in rainfall patterns.
 Research shows that in the south and southeast, regions that suffer from floods and landslides, rains will become stronger and more frequent.
 In the northeast, the trend is the opposite.